ashay-sooda-24/Tour_easy/README.md

    </div>

  # Further Development options:
- 1. Integrating with google API ie places api, direction api, geolocation api which can be used to get realtime location of the user insted of hardcoded       data.
+ 1. Integrating with google API ie places api, direction api, geolocation api, which can be used to get realtime location of the user insted of hardcoded       data.